 Well, the answer is yes, it certainly is, and here are a few steps that can help you to increase your chances.

-Disclaimer: This post contains affiliate links for products or services that I think you may like and find useful.
-Any purchases made via these links provides a small commission to me at no extra cost to you.
-This helps me keep the blog up and running
+Disclosure: This post contains affiliate links to products or services which I think you may find useful – any purchases made via these links provides a small commission to me at no extra cost to you.
+This helps me keep the blog up and running.

 The big bold flowers provide a chic display and still look great in your home even when the last of your Christmas decs have been packed away.

 Getting them to bloom during the holiday period can sometimes be a bit hit and miss so I have a number of amaryllis bulbs which I started forcing at different times.

 Once they have finished blooming, with the right care it is possible to get the bulbs blooming again year after year.